idaholab/moose/modules/fluid_properties/doc/content/modules/fluid_properties/sqa/fluid_properties_sdd.md

 The architecture of the {{module}} module consists of a core and several pluggable systems (both inherited from the MOOSE framework).
 The core of MOOSE consists of a number of key objects responsible for setting up and managing the user-defined objects of a finite element simulation.
-This core set of objects has limited extendability and exist for every simulation configuration that the module is capable of running.
+This core set of objects has limited extendability and exists for every simulation configuration that the module is capable of running.

 !syntax complete subsystems=False actions=False objects=False groups=FluidPropertiesApp